 Do not enter the bus loading zone before or after school.
 This area is for buses only.
 Cars may be ticketed for stopping in this zone or passing the school buses.
 Do not pass through the bus line in the front parking lot as well.

 Students and guests should not ride bicycles, scooters, or skateboards on the playground or through the bus loading areas.
 Walk bikes on and off campus.

 Families and friends should wait behind the white line on the playground when picking up students after school.

 Respect for our neighbors in the community is greatly appreciated.
 Refrain from parking in red zones.
 Do not block driveways.Remind students to walk on the sidewalk.

 Please comply to these procedures for the safety and security of the Wolfe students and staff.

-2018 has begun and we are ready for it!
-As we commence a second semester of learning, I am truly happy to share with you that students and parents at this school now have access to SafeVoice.
+2019 has begun and we are ready for it!
+I am truly happy to share with you that students and parents at this school now have access to SafeVoice.

 SafeVoice offers a hotline, mobile app, and website to anonymously report threats to the safety or well-being of students.
 SafeVoice was established by the Nevada Department of Education and is operated in partnership with the Nevada Department of Public Safety.